QuaCCAToo modules

 Quantum system object containing the initial state, internal time independent Hamiltonian and collapse operators

-pi_pulse_durationfloat, int
+pi_pulse_durationfloat, int or 0

 H2Qobj, list(Qobj), optional